 Brain injury severity can range significantly between mild concussions to permanent brain damage.
 The following are some common examples.

 - Concussions are TBIs that impact brain function.
-While its effects are mostly temporary, it can result in headaches as well as difficulty with concentration, memory, balance, and coordination.
+While its effects are mostly temporary, it can cause headaches and difficulty with concentration, memory, balance, and coordination.
 Blows to the head are the usual cause of concussions.
 Violent head shakes and upper torso may lead to concussions as well.

 - Cerebral contusions consist of bleeding on the brain’s surface.
 They tend to occur around the front and temporal lobes.
 Cerebral contusions are more severe than concussions, and occur when the brain hits the inside of the skull.